opencitations/heritrace/user_testing/packages/enduser/README.md

 - Docker and Docker Compose.
 For installation, see the <a href="https://docs.docker.com/get-docker/" target="_blank">official documentation</a>.
 - 1GB RAM minimum
 - 5GB free disk space
+- Port 5000 must be free (no other services running on this port)
 - Modern web browser
 - Computer with screen recording software (OBS, QuickTime, etc.)
 - Microphone for voice recording